Sunday, May 12, 2013

 Websters Dictionary Definition of Sequestration:

-In law, a writ authorizing a law-enforcement official to take into custody the property of a defendant in order to enforce a judgment or to preserve the property until a judgment is rendered.
-In some civil-law jurisdictions, contested property may be deposited with a third party until it is determined to whom it properly belongs.
+In law, a writ approving a law-requirement authority to arrest the property of a respondent so as to uphold a judgment or to protect the property until the point that a judgment is rendered.
+In some thoughtful law wards, challenged property might be saved with an outsider until the point when it is resolved to whom it legitimately has a place.

 Image above from the BiPartisan Policy Center